03 GIS

 Please follow these requirements for the assignment:

-1. Add two layers to the map, making sure that both are visible.
-(4 points)
+1. Add two overlapping layers to the map, making sure that both are visible.
+(4 points: 1.5 points for each layer and 1 point for overlapping)

 2. Experiment with styling of each layer to create enough contrast between the layers.
 For example, make one layer a cool color like blue and the other layer a warm color like yellow.
-(2 points)
+(2 points: 1 point for deliberate styling of each layer)

 4. Export the layout as a GeoPDF file.